Pet Pals: Make sure to check out Clyde - KTVZ

 Pet Pals: Make sure to check out Clyde

-Clyde is a 9 week old kitten who was found all alone.
-With the help of a foster home, he's found human attention is just what he craves!
+Clyde is a 9-week-old kitten who was found all alone.
+With the help of a foster home, he's found that human attention is just what he craves!
+And he's waiting for yours at the Humane Society of Central Oregon.

-Clyde is a 9 week old kitten who was found all alone.
-With the help of a foster home, he's found human attention is just what he craves!
+Clyde is a 9-week-old kitten who was found all alone.
+With the help of a foster home, he's found that human attention is just what he craves!
+And he's waiting for yours at the Humane Society of Central Oregon.

 KTVZ NewsChannel 21 is committed to providing a forum for civil and constructive conversation.